pixelkey/gragl/README.md

 After reviewing the prompt updates and if you are happy with the results, re-run the indexing (step 7).

+Note: The prompt tuning may contain errors.
+So make sure you review and update accordingly.
+Otherwise the LLM may not respond to the prompt with the expected output.

 ### Query
 Reference: https://microsoft.github.io/graphrag/posts/query/overview/